|There's lots of old-school trenchcoating in this movie.|

 The movie is full of tension, suspense, drama, but almost no action.
 Except for three people getting shot,-- two very matter-of-fact, and one extremely graphically-- the spying consists of listening, watching, and reading typed reports.

-Cheers to the art direction for the dour 1970s color pallette.
+Cheers to the art direction for the dour 1970s color palette.
 I think the sun came out for one scene, the remainder is gloomy wet Englishness.

 I was also pleased to discover there were three speaking parts for women!
-One analyst, one secretary (Lady Edith from Downton Abbey), and one wife.
+It's really easy to eliminate all females from spy movies, but TTSS includes one female analyst, one secretary (Lady Edith from Downton Abbey), and one wife.

 ALSO by Gary Oldman on STUB HUBBY: